scvolabs/scvolabs-website/_posts/2015-06-26-playing-catch-up.md

 image:
 ---

-At the moment the SCVO labs team is small but we have big ambitions: a participation revolution.
+At the moment the SCVO labs team is small but we have big ambitions, put simply a participation revolution.

 > *We're building a place for people to share their stories about charities and good causes in Scotland.*